CodeInKit/cli/README.md

 the file structure is the same as the `flow-server` but unlike the `flow-server` routes already written to support websocket and there is existing flow of `allow_origin` which allow all origins but can be change to support specific origins.

-### @codeinkit/cli add react-flows-client

-Add flows library to create-react-app project with the [https://www.npmjs.com/package/@codeinkit/flows-client](flows-client).
-This command also add the flows folder with ready to use flows instance and websocket.

-### @codeinkit/cli add angular-flows-client

-Add flows library to angular-cli project with the [https://www.npmjs.com/package/@codeinkit/flows-client](flows-client).
-This command also add the flows folder with ready to use flows instance and websocket.

 ### @codeinkit/cli <flow name> <action number> <data path>